Our Review Process

 Diabetes is a chronic disease that leads to high levels of sugar in an individual’s bloodstream.
 The condition happens because the cells of the subject are resistant to insulin, and the pancreas releases unhealthy doses of sugar into the blood.
 Persons with insulin resistance have been classified as having Type 1 and Type 2 diabetes depending on the severity of their condition and the amount of blood sugar detected in their system.
-The third classification of ‘prediabetes’ that has become the focus of the medical fraternity identifies people who are borderline cases and can manage their lifestyle for a possible reversal of their condition.
+The third classification of ‘prediabetes’ that has become the focus of the medical fraternity identifies people who are borderline cases and can manage their lifestyle for a possible reversal of diabetes.

 People with Type 2 diabetes are the worst affected by this chronic condition and usually need medication to regulate the blood glucose levels in their bodies.
 Type 2 diabetes has been conventionally associated with individuals in the age group of 45 and above.
 Lifestyle choices have resulted in children and young adults being diagnosed with this ailment, initiating them into medication early.
 It is, therefore, essential to understand what is the best medicine for Type 2 diabetes.
 The medication for Type 2 diabetes is exhaustive, and new-age drugs have brought better results and new side effects.
 It is always better to know what medicine suits your condition.
+Also know about reversing type 2 diabetes.

 Table of Contents